What is One-Shot Signature

-The operation of the One-Shot Optimizer involves the following components:
+The One-Shot Signature workflow involves the following components:

-A business-specific application that requires digital signature as part of its operation.
+Client Business Application: an application that provides a business-specific service and requires digital signature as part of its operation.

 - The client application requests the creation and approval of a new digital signature certificate, providing all required data through API calls.